awarrior/hive-metastore-level2cache/README.md

   * datanucleus.cache.level2.cacheName=basicCache
   * hive.metastore.cache.pinobjtypes= (leave one space)

-5. fix datanucleus bug about using local Map\<Class,Meta\> but running in ehcache distributed way
+5. fix datanucleus-4.1.6 bug about using local Map\<Class,Meta\> but running in ehcache distributed way

 `vi EnhancementHelper.java`

+  * modify - Meta getMeta(Class pcClass)
-  * try to initialize class not in the local map
+  * try to initialize class once not in the local map